syncfusion-content/xamarin-docs/Xamarin/Upgrade/upgrade-syncfusion-xamarin-nuget-packages.md

 ---
 layout: post
-title: Upgrade Syncfusion<sup>®</sup> Xamarin NuGet packages to a latest version
+title: Upgrade Syncfusion® Xamarin NuGet packages to a latest version
-description: Learn here about the how to upgrading Syncfusion<sup>®</sup> Xamarin NuGet packages to a latest version using NuGet manager and package manager UI.
+description: Learn here about the how to upgrading Syncfusion® Xamarin NuGet packages to a latest version using NuGet manager and package manager UI.
 platform: Xamarin
 control: Essential Studio<sup>®</sup>
 documentation: ug